juexinwang/BSP/README.md

 ### Quick Start

 Place your spatial transcriptomic data as a new folder in data/ folder.
-We have MOB for the tutorial usage.
+We have MOB (ST mouse olfactory) for the tutorial usage.

 ```
 python BSP.py